Article Created: December 2019

 I'm also on over a dozen group threads.
 The amount of distracting texts I get per day is downright silly.
 I set my phone to "Do Not Disturb," so I see texts later and only receive essential calls.

 Reading an entire book can be an intimidating process.
 Reward yourself for milestones (like finishing 50 pages) to stay motivated.

 Not interested?
 No problem

-You’re under no obligation to finish a book that you just aren’t into.
-Treading through a book that bores you makes it harder to move on to the next.
-Finishing a great book is the number one motivator to start a new one.
+You're under no obligation to finish a book you just aren't into.
+Trudging through a boring book makes it harder to move on to the next.
+Closing a completed book you loved is the number one motivator to start a new one.

 Know where to find good books

 Your local library is a cost-effective way to find books.
-Apps like Libby and Hoopla connect to your library cards and let you borrow audiobooks in addition to books and e-books.
+Some mobile apps can connect to your library cards and let you borrow audiobooks and e-books.

 I get it.
 Reading is hard!
 ADHD or not, it can take an incredible amount of focus and requires us to really use our imagination.
-But there’s no denying books are an incredible part of life.
-We shouldn’t let the distractions that come with ADHD keep us from the joys of reading.
+But we can't deny it - books are a fantastic part of life.
+We shouldn't let the distractions that come with ADHD keep us from the joys of reading.

-Start slow on a topic that you’re interested in and work your way up from there!
+Start slow on a topic you're interested in and work your way up from there!
 Want to connect and get recommendations?
-Add me on Goodreads and we can form our own Life Effects book club!
+Add me on Goodreads, and we can form our own Life Effects book club!

 For more information on managing ADHD, reach out to your doctor or healthcare team.